Cloud center of excellence (CCoE) functions

 The CCoE is a function staffed by four high demand teams.
 It is important to allow for organic collaboration and track growth through a common repository/solution catalog.
 Maximize natural interactions, but minimize meetings.
 When this function matures, the teams should try to limit dedicated meetings.
 Attendance at recurring meetings, like release meetings hosted by the cloud adoption team, will provide data inputs.
 In parallel, a meeting after each release plan is shared can provide a minimum touch point for this team.

 Solutions and controls

 Each member of the CCoE is tasked with understanding the necessary constraints, risks, and protections that led to the current set of IT controls.
 The collective efforts of the CCoE should turn that understanding into cloud-native (or hybrid) solutions or controls, which enable the desired self-service business outcomes.
-As solutions are created, they are shared with various teams in the form of controls or automations that serve as guardrails for various efforts.
+As solutions are created, they're shared with various teams in the form of controls or automated processes that serve as guardrails for various efforts.
 Those guardrails help to route the free-flowing activities of various teams, while delegating responsibilities to the participants in various migration or innovation efforts.